 We source our products from over 4,800 selected active suppliers in China.
 Some of the products provided by our suppliers may be defective or of inferior quality.
 Such products may also infringe on the intellectual property rights of third parties.
 Defective, inferior or infringing products may adversely affect consumer perceptions of our company or the products we sell, which may lead to negative reviews that could harm our reputation.
 Although we have adopted internal policies and guidelines during our procurement process to make sure our suppliers and products we offer do not infringe on third-party intellectual property rights, we may receive, from time to time, notices claiming that our products have infringed on the intellectual property rights of others.
 If we determine that products sold on our websites and mobile applications are infringing on intellectual property rights, we will remove them from our websites and mobile applications.
 We are also involved in several intellectual property rights claims related to certain products sold on our website and mobile applications.
-Although such claims are insignificant and we expect them to be resolved in the near future, we cannot assure you that future claims will not have a material impact on our business and financial condition.
+Although we are not currently a party to any legal proceeding or investigation which, in the opinion of our management, is likely to have a material adverse effect on our business, financial condition or results of operations. we cannot assure you that future claims will not have a material impact on our business and financial condition.

 Irrespective of the validity of such allegations or claims, we may experience lost product sales or incur significant costs and efforts in defending against or settling such allegations or claims.
 If there is a successful claim against us, we may be required to refrain from further sale of the relevant products or pay substantial damages, and we may be unable to recoup our losses from our suppliers.
 In addition, since our products are sold to customers in many different countries and regions, we are subject to numerous different legal regimes governing mandatory product standards, intellectual property and tort.
 Such regimes may impose burdensome legal obligations, which may increase the costs and complexity of compliance.
 Regardless of whether we successfully defend against such claims, our reputation could be severely damaged.
-Any of these events could have a material adverse effect on our business, financial condition and results of operations .
+Any of these events could have a material adverse effect on our business, financial condition and results of operations.